The Port Coquitlam Heritage

 See our Events Calendar for Current Open Hours.

-Heritage at Leigh Square is operated by PoCo Heritage, a registered not for profit society.
+The Museum and Archives is operated by PoCo Heritage, a registered not for profit society.
 We offer two to three different exhbits per year.
 Most of our exhibits are geared towards Port Coquitlam and area history in the context of broader events.
 We are all about researching and telling the stories from our past hence we call ourselves the place "Where Stories Connect".
 We also highlight our First Nations and Natural History.